trevorbicewebdesign/Mothership/README.md

 - **Due Date**: The date by which the invoice should be paid.
 - **Sent Date**: The date the invoice was sent to the client.
 - **Paid Date**: The date the invoice was paid.
+- **Locked**: Setting this to true will make the invoice view only.
 - **Created**: The timestamp when the invoice was created.
 - **Created By**: The ID of the user who created the invoice.
 - **Checked Out Time**: The timestamp when the invoice record was last checked out.